usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 For convenience, in the testing directory are example scripts that run Saxon inside Maven to (a) produce an Inspector XSLT from a metaschema, then subsequently (b) apply this XSLT to an XML document to report issues detected in it, to delivering this report in HTML or Markdown format:

 - `testing/refresh-computer-inspector.sh` refreshes "computer metaschema" example XSLT
-- `testing/inspect-computer-md.sh` applies this XSLT to a 'computer' XML document returning Markdown
+- `testing/inspect-computer.sh aComputerXML.xml -im:md` applies this XSLT to a 'computer' XML document returning Markdown
-- `testing/inspect-computer-html.sh` applies this XSLT to a 'computer' XML document returning HTML
+- `testing/inspect-computer-html.sh aComputerXML.xml -im:html -o:report.html` applies this XSLT to a 'computer' XML document writing an HTML report to a file
+- with many more options - see script help or more info below

 These scripts demonstrate one way to invoke Saxon but there are many others suited to different operational contexts and systems, including other deployments of Saxon (Saxon-C or SaxonJS, just to name two).

-The scripts also pass through arguments provided them to the receiving application, so that the flags and switches described below will also work, unless a script sets the same configuration itself.
+The scripts also pass through arguments provided them to the receiving application, so that the flags and switches described below will also work.

 ### To use generated XSLT directly

-If a script is not well-suited or easily adaptable, or for testing/experiment, Saxon can also be used directly.
-The following assumes that Saxon is set up to run from a command `saxon`.
-Arguments and command-line flags support functionalities beyond what is scripted, and can also be frequently be used *in combination* with the scripts.
+If a script is not well-suited or easily adaptable, or for testing/experiment, Saxon can also be used directly, using the same syntax (which the scripts mainly pass through).

 #### Summary